Using Version Control in Studio Pro

 Two ways of reverting

-If you update/pull your app and the changes cannot be merged automatically you will receive a message telling you there are conflicts.
+If you update/pull your app and the changes cannot be merged automatically, you will receive a message telling you that there are conflicts.
 A conflict arises when two changes cannot be combined.

-A repository can contain a number of development lines.
+A repository (remote or local) can contain a number of development lines.
 Each development line offers independent development from the other development lines.
 In the simple case there is just one development line called the main line.
 All development then happens inside that one line.

 It is often convenient to have more than one development line.
-For example, one development line for fixing bugs in the currently deployed version of your app and another line where you develop new functionality.
-If you then find a bug in the deployed version you can fix it in the corresponding development line irrespective of the state of the development line where new functionality is developed.
-See Version Control for more information about branches.
+For example, one development line is for fixing bugs in the currently deployed version of your app and another line is where you develop new functionality.
+If you then find a bug in the deployed version, you can fix it in the corresponding development line irrespective of the state of the development line where new functionality is developed.
+For more information about branches, see the Branches section in Version Control.

 If you want to add some functionality to a deployed application or you want to fix a bug in it, you can do so without interfering with other development.